alissonperez/ai-inventory-bot/README.md

 3.  **Follow the prompts to set the quantity, add a photo, and assign a box.**
 4.  **Once you're done, click "Save" to save the item to your inventory.**

+### Example: Using AI to Add an Item

+1.  **Send a photo of your item with a caption.** Include any information you have, such as the item's name, brand, or model (e.g., "Sony WH-1000XM4").
+This is especially useful if the text is not visible in the image.
+2.  **The bot will analyze the image and use the provided information to search the web.** It will automatically fill in the item's name and description with the data it finds.
+3.  **Review the information and save the item.**

 ## Project Structure

 ```
 .
 ├── inventorybot/
 │   ├── entities.py       # Data structures for Item, Box, and Status
+│   ├── service.py        # Business logic for the bot
+│   ├── vision.py         # Computer vision services for image analysis
 │   └── infra/
 │       └── markdown_output.py # Handles saving items to Markdown files
 ├── main.py             # Main application entry point